Interview & Exam Services

 When it is time for your child’s interview, the interviewer will be introduced.
 After introductions have been made, your child will go to the interview room with the interviewer.
 Please be aware that no one is permitted in the interview room during the interview except for your child and the interviewer.
 This is an important legal precaution.

 The interview is conducted as a normal, child-friendly conversation.
-A trained forensic interviewer will be speaking casually, in a way that best meets your child’s individual needs.
+A highly-trained and experienced forensic interviewer will be speaking casually, in a way that best meets your child’s individual needs.
 During the interview, the investigation team assigned to the case will observe the interview and gather information from a separate room using video equipment.
 The recording made during the interview is used as evidence in the investigation but does not necessarily take the place of testifying in court.
 Cell phones are NOT allowed in the interview room.
-If your child has a cell phone, please ask him or her to leave it at home or with you during the interview.
+If your child has a cell phone, please ask them to leave it at home or with you during the interview.

-When the interview is complete the team will meet with you regarding the next steps in the investigation.
-You can ask questions about the investigation and about what you can do to help your child.
+When the interview is complete the MDT will meet with you regarding the next steps in the investigation.
+You can ask questions the team about the investigation and about what you can do to help your child.
 Pursuant to Michigan law you will not be permitted to watch the video of the interview.
-Only those working on the investigation are able to view the video.
+Only the MDT working on the investigation are able to view the video.

 The Medical Exam